 - recruiting scientists, staff, and students from diverse backgrounds to work at and collaborate with the Jornada Basin LTER

 - For incidents pertaining to NMSU personnel or campus facilities, the Office of Institutional Equity investigates complaints of sexual misconduct and sexual violence (Title IX), protected class discrimination and harassment, and related retaliation.
-They have a reporting form on their website.
+They have incident report forms, Title IX report forms, and other resources on their website.

 - For incidents pertaining to USDA-ARS Jornada Experimental Range personnel or facilities, please contact the Research Leader.
 Complaints can also be addressed to the USDA-ARS Office of Outreach, Diversity, and Equal Opportunity (ODEO).